tagohd/mono/Outline.md

 ### The Ordeal
 - While attempting to retrieve [[CHALICE OF SUDMORANTH|THE CHALICE]], Luke encounters AL for the first time.
 Despite James's "best" efforts, he is woefully unprepared, and AL beats him handily.
 - Case, who is separated from Luke for reasons yet to be determined, shows up in the nick of time to save Luke, repaying him for saving his life in Rhapsody.
+	- He's investigating James, since that's supposed to be the reason he works for James in the first place.
 - Luke wonders why he lost if he's THE CHOSEN ONE.
 Case assures him that it's simply because he hasn't completed his training.
 (And maybe there's a sweet moment where Case promises that he'll never let Luke face AL alone again.)
 	- So maybe the timeline without Case is the one where AL tells Luke that James is just using him...